maxim-saplin/cptX/README.md

 - OpenAI [data usage polices](https://openai.com/policies/api-data-usage-policies) say that no data submitted via API is used for training or improving their models

 The extension does not use the public chat at https://chat.openai.com/ which was the source of news around leaks (user prompts used for training) and bans (explicitly restricting employees from using ChatGPT for work related matters).

+### Telemetry

+The extensions collect essential telemetry via standard VSCode library (https://github.com/Microsoft/vscode-extension-telemetry#readme - same library used by VSCode itself).
+It respects user settings, if in VSCode you opt-out of sharing data telemetry won't be sent (that is ensured by the library).
+The kind of data shared doesn't include any sensitive information (such as prompt texts, generated codes, API keys), but rather the fact of issuing a command, timings, token consumption, context size and kind of model used.

 ## Tips and Tricks